bpbond/basicstats/README.md

-# linear
+# basicstats

+A minimally technical introduction, using R, to

-A non-technical introduction to linear regression and least squares using R.
+* Linear regression and least squares
+* Comparing groups using t-tests